dhinu95/Detect-human-face-and-eye/README.md

    Toolkit, Theano, or PlaidML.
 Designed to enable fast experimentation with deep neural networks, it focuses on being user-friendly, modular, and extensible.

+#### OpenCV
+   OpenCV is a cross-platform library using which we can develop real-time computer vision applications.
+It mainly focuses on image processing, video capture and analysis including features like face detection and object detection.

 #### Pandas
    Pandas is the most popular python library that is used for data manipulation and data analysis.n particular, it offers data structures and operations for manipulating numerical tables and time series.

 #### Numpy
    NumPy is a general-purpose array-processing package.
 It provides a high-performance multidimensional array object, and tools for